BorisKaravasilev/RobotTagEvolution/README.md

 Teaching robots to play tag in a Unity simulation using genetic algorithms to evolve the weights and biases in a neural network.

+*Note: The successfuly transferred edge avoiding behavior was evolved in the "transferability" branch in the "EvolutionScene".*

 ![demo](demo.gif)